BDFTC/Amaxi/README.md

 services using its advance working mechanism and ML model.

-## Machine Learning Model

-The Machine Learning model predicts the probability of accident in a particular region based on a large dataset.
-The model makes use of various different concerns such as time, area and many more to predict the accident probability.
 ## Flutter

 This application is being designed and created on Flutter which